gdbooks/3DCollisions/Chapter3/raycast_sphere.md

   * $$t=a - sqrt(r^2- b^2)$$ : Expanded __f__
   * $$t=a - sqrt(r^2- e^2 + a^2)$$ : Expanded __b__, final

 With that, we have the value of t!

 What happens when the ray doesn't hit the sphere?
 The expression inside the square root $$sqrt(r^2- e^2 + a^2)$$ will be negative.
 Therefore, we have to make an early out test for that!

+There is one more edge case, if $$e^2$$ is less than the squared radius of the sphere, the ray starts INSIDE the sphere!
+This is again a special case that we need to handle delicatley.

 ## The Algorithm

+In the above diagrams, it's not always clear what is a vector value and what is a scalar value!
+When a vector is used in a square root, we are talking about the length of the vector.
+The code below should give more context.

 ```cs
 // This function will return the value of t